benc-uk/goat-bot/site/readme.md

 # Goat Bot Site

+This is a simple (and stupid) Node.js Express site to host the goat bot web chat client.

 ### Configuration

-Set the following environmental variables or create a **.env** file and populate contents.
+When running locally set following environmental variables or create a **.env** file and populate contents.
 When deployed in Azure App Service, set these as App Settings
 ```
 BOT_WEBCHAT_SECRET = <secret>